innovationOUtside/tm129-robotics2020/content/04_Robot_Lab/Section_00_04.md

 For our test case, we'll get the robot to turn on the spot so that the sensor crosses over the balck line and the grey background a couple of times.

-Download and run the following programme in the simulator to collect sensor data as the robot spins slowly on the spot for three seconds, grabbing data into the datalog by printing it to the robot display terminal:
+Download and run the following program in the simulator to collect sensor data as the robot spins slowly on the spot for three seconds, grabbing data into the datalog by printing it to the robot display terminal:

 ```python
 %%sim_magic_preloaded --background Lollipop